-Iraqi forces, Peshmerga clash in town north of Kirkuk
+Iraqi forces clash with Kurdish fighters north of Kirkuk

-Erbil (CNN)Clashes between Iraqi forces and Peshmerga fighters broke out Friday as Iraqi forces moved north of Kirkuk to the town of Altun Kupri.
+Erbil (CNN)Clashes between Iraqi forces and Kurdish Peshmerga fighters broke out Friday as Iraqi units moved north of Kirkuk to the town of Altun Kupri.

-Fighting began when Iraqi forces, including Popular Mobilization Units, entered Altun Kupri in an operation "to impose law and order," according to the Iraqi military.
+Fighting began when Iraqi troops and Shia militias entered Altun Kupri in an operation "to impose law and order," according to the Iraqi military.

+Iraqi army units control the Batma and Ein-Zala oil fields and a total of 44 oil wells, Iraqi Joint Operations Command said in a statement.
+The army also controls the Zammar and Ayn Zala districts in the northwest Ninawa province, the statement said.

 An eyewitness told CNN that Peshmerga forces were using light and heavy machine guns and mortars.